 As I just mentioned, there are a few critical questions to first ask yourself before buying a compact rowing machine.

-When it comes to rowing machines, there are five main categories, including:
+When it comes to rowing machines, there are five main categories with a different resistance system, including:

-Keep in mind that the kind of resistance a machine uses does have an impact on its size and how big its footprint will be when in use.
+Keep in mind that the kind of resistance a machine uses does have an impact on its size, its machine stamina, and how big its footprint will be when in use.
 For example, a water rowing machine isn't likely to be compact.
+An air rower is also likely to take up more space.
 It will lack the ability to fold and store easily.

 Buying a rowing machine is like buying a car; you can't get a beautiful BMW for cheap.
 The quality increases, the more you pay.
 At higher prices, you'll have access to more desirable features and better warranties.

 However, there are still budget rowing machines that will get the job done at a lower cost.
-Most of the compact models tend to be on the lower end.
+Most of the compact models for home use tend to be on the lower end.

 It’s pointless to buy a rower if you have no good place to use it.
 You’re going to need some floor space, and you’re going to need a place to store your equipment when not in use.
 It might be a good idea to take some measurements before placing your order online.

 #4: What features do you want?

 Do you imagine that you’ll probably get bored while rowing?
 Then you’re probably going to want a place to put your phone or tablet while exercising.